Thin-Myat-Naing/note-app/README.md

 Note-app

-#React Begineer Project
+#React Beginner Project

-This is about CRUD project and using useState and useEffect.
-There also have add function so using the map().
+This is about the CRUD project and using useState and useEffect.
+There is also an added function, so the map() is used.

+UI is using Tailwind CSS